liujiaozhiren/LH-plugin/README.md

 ## Data Preparation

-Here we provide a small-scale demo data for validation.
+Here we provide a small-scale demo data for you to start with, similarity matrix file is large, we recommend that you use https://github.com/bguillouet/traj-dist for calculation.

 To prepare your data for use with the LH-plugin, follow these instructions: